canastro/helianthus-project/README.md

         - FE: Share on facebook
         - BE/FE: On post new photo ask if wants to share to facebook, instagram, twitter, etc.
         - Click on category/tag and show a list of filtered photos
+        - BE: Automatically add watermark to uploaded photos
+        - BE: Load comments
+        - BE: Automatically create thumbnails to uploaded photos

     - Inline-Comments:
         - BE: Create route to DELETE